Richardaeld/Fat_Racoon_Kitchen/README.md

         + (Ex.
 The `$or` operator is used to allow a dictionary list of `ObjectId`s to be compiled and sent to MongoDB as a single inquiry.)
     + Creating a new recipe or account document will build upon a prestored blank template instead of creating an entirely new document each time.
 This allows:
         + For cleaner coded Python when uploading new content.
-        + For easily updating the standard recipe and user documents.
+        + For easily updating the standard for creating new recipe and user documents.
     + Allow users to upload avatars for their profile and recipes.

 + I want to showcase my artistic ability, by: